Bowing Walls: How To Fix And Repair Cost

 Structural Crack - Bowing basement wall

-• Frozen soil – When soil freezes, it expands and this exerts pressure against the wall.
+• Frozen soil – When soil freezes, it expands and exerts pressure against the basement wall.
+When the soil thaws, the pressure is relieved.
+Over time, this creates movement in the foundation wall that can eventually cause it to crack.

-There are a variety of ways to fix a bowing basement wall.
+There are a variety of ways to fix a bowing basement wall, including c-channel wall anchors, helical tieback wall anchors, and wall plate anchor systems.
 The one chosen will depend on the severity of the bowing.
 We’ve grouped them here into wall anchor systems and bracing systems.

 Wall anchors